 Experiencing the local culture and feasting on local meals is another attraction of the Kedarkantha trek.
 The warm hospitality of locals is such a rewarding experience that it leaves you wondering at their magnanimity.

-A quick glance to some amazing facts of Kedarkantha
+A glance at some amazing facts about Kedarkantha

 - Trek Altitude- 12,500 feet

 - Trek Duration- 6 Days

 - Trekking Distance- 20 km

 - Temperature- Average day temperatures vary degrees Celsius to 20 degrees Celsius and average night temperatures hover between -10 degrees Celsius to 3 degrees Celsius.